michelruizfuentes/-SDS192-PS7/README.md

 This unit inspired me to search for more literature about this subject of **equity and accessibility in data visualizations**.
 I found the book “W.E.B.
-Du Bois’ Data Portraits: Visualizing Black America” which includes map, graphs and charts that Du Bois and a team of black sociologist used to illustrate the experiences of Black Americans from the 1790-1870.
+Du Bois’ Data Portraits: Visualizing Black America” which includes map, graphs and charts that DuBois and a team of black sociologist used to illustrate the experiences of black Americans from 1790-1870.
 Ever since I discovered the contributions of DuBois and his team to the data visualization world, I have been eager to explore the intersection of data science and social science to uplift agendas focused on social good.
 In Problem Set 07, I will pursue this interest by engaging in the \#DuBoisChallenge.

 ## Where is the Data From